OpenAMP/openamp-docs/protocol_details/components.rst

 History
 *******

 Texas Instruments’ remoteproc and RPMsg infrastructure available in the upstream Linux kernel enable the Linux applications running on a master processor to manage the life cycle of remote processor/firmware and perform IPC with them.
-However, there was no open- source API/software available that provides similar functionality and interfaces for other possible software contexts (RTOS- or bare metal-based applications) running on the remote processor to communicate with the Linux master.
+However, there was no open- source API/software available that provided similar functionality and interfaces for other possible software contexts (RTOS- or bare metal-based applications) running on the remote processor to communicate with the Linux master.
 Also, AMP applications may require RTOS- or bare metal-based applications to run on the master processor and be able to manage and communicate with various software environments (RTOS, bare metal, or even Linux) on the remote processor.

 The OpenAMP Framework fills these gaps.
 It provides the required LCM and IPC infrastructure from the RTOS and bare metal environments with the API conformity and functional symmetry available in the upstream Linux kernel.
 As in upstream Linux, the OpenAMP Framework's remoteproc and RPMsg infrastructure uses virtio as the transport layer/abstraction.